 What is SMHeartCard?

-SMHeartCard is designed to save the lives of your patients at risk of heart attack.
+SMHeartCard is an emergency cardiac medication holder to save the lives of your patients at risk of heart attack.
 This credit card sized pill holder stores four ASA 81mg tablets and three NitroStat 0.3 mg pills, which are the recommended emergency medications given for the initial treatment of heart attack and angina (1).
 SMHeartCard encloses nitroglycerin in a patented, chemically inert container that keeps the pills stable for six months across a wide range of conditions (2,3).
 SMHeartCard is designed to keep in a wallet, pocket, or purse, so it is immediately available; your patient only has to follow the written instructions on the card to improve their chances of surviving a heart attack.
 We have a 90 second explainer video here.

 SMHeartCard was developed with the University of Alberta and Mazankowski Heart Institute, and validated at the University of Alberta Faculty of Pharmacy and Pharmaceutical Sciences (2,3).

 Which patients should I consider for SMHeartCard?